1904–05 in Turkish football

 The 1904–05 season was the first season of organized football in Turkey.

 The Istanbul Football League featured only four clubs at the time: Moda FC, HMS Imogene FC, Elpis FC, and Cadi-Keuy FC.
-The first champions of league football in Turkey was Imogene, a team made up of Englishmen.
+The 1904 champion of league football in Turkey was Imogene, a team made up of Englishmen.
+Cadi-Keuy FC became the champion in 1905.

 The first league of Turkey lasted for 55 years until it was replaced with the Turkish First Football League (now Süper Lig).